SilverOwl1112/Steganography-Project-AICTE---Edunet-Foundation---IBM-Skillsbuild-Cybersecurity-Internship-2025/README.md

 # Steganography-Project-AICTE---Edunet-Foundation---IBM-Skillsbuild-Cybersecurity-Internship-2025
-Secure Data Hiding in Image Using Steganography
+# Secure Data Hiding in Image Using Steganography with Python
-# Image Steganography using Python

 ## Overview
 This project demonstrates image steganography using Python and OpenCV.
 It allows users to hide a secret message inside an image and later retrieve it using a passcode.
 The encryption process modifies the least significant bits (LSB) of the image pixels to store the message, ensuring minimal distortion of the image.